ketpradh/UFOs/README.md

 - The filter search does not perform any error handling for the input fields, if the user enters an incorrect format for the input values.
 ### Recommendations
 - The javascript function used for filtering should handle the user input for typos and provide a perhaps wildcard('*') search to make the user experience better.
 - The script should also include error handling such as provide the user with an error message if the input field format is incorrect.

+Example- If the user enters the date format as 2010/1/1 instead of 1/1/2010 by mistake.
+This can result in incorrect results.
 - The script can be made flexible so that the filter works on entering the filter criteria and without user having to hit the Enter key everytime.